Frolipon/mosaico/BADSENDER.md

 Copy and paste those urls in the `Buildpacks` section of `Settings`

+This has to be done BEFORE any deploy

 ### configuring environments variables

 - go in the settings of your application